 - All our pupils are safe and protected from harm.

 - Other elements of provision and policies are in place to enable pupils to feel safe and adopt safe practices;

 - Staff, pupils, governors, visitors, volunteers and parents are aware of the expected behaviours and the school’s legal responsibilities in relation to the safeguarding and promoting the welfare of all of our pupils.

 Lead and Deputy Designated Safeguarding Lead Responsibilities & Expectations

-It is the responsibility of the Senior Designated Safeguarding Lead (DSL), Zoe McIntyre, Deputy Senior Designated Lead,Tina Berlingieri, and Designated Senior Leads, Christina Hodges, Luci Clapton and Clare Mills, under the direction of the Academy Improvement Board and East Midlands Academy Trust, to ensure that all safeguarding issues raised in school are effectively responded to, recorded and referred to the appropriate agency.
+It is the responsibility of the Senior Designated Safeguarding Lead (DSL), Zoe McIntyre, Deputy Senior Designated Lead,Tina Berlingieri, and Designated Senior Leads, Christina Hodges, Luci Clapton, under the direction of the Academy Improvement Board and East Midlands Academy Trust, to ensure that all safeguarding issues raised in school are effectively responded to, recorded and referred to the appropriate agency.
 They are also responsible for arranging safeguarding training for all staff and volunteers who work with children and young people in our school.
 The DSLs have a role in ensuring that the whole school safeguarding training takes place at least every three years and all appropriate other training in relation to safeguarding, including Prevent, is undertaken.

 The Senior DSL is required to attend, or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all conferences, core groups or meetings where it concerns a child at our school and to contribute to multi-agency discussions to safeguard and promote the child’s welfare.